Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 From the above two proposal, I prefer proposal 2, because:

-1. It gives me a feeling of consistency.
+1. Option 2 conveys a sense of consistency to me.

    ```text
    Classical Client